 For painted wands, I’ve used some form of standard acrylic paint, unless otherwise specified.

 The tools I use are a Mora knife (Erik Frost 73/164), some sandpaper, and a Black & Decker Ci500 Craft & Soldering Iron Station.
-As of mid-June 2012, the B&D has been upgraded to an Axminster Variable Output Woodburning Station, using a bit of CFH Wood Burning Iron when required.
-Most of the photos were taken with a Fujifilm FinePix S9600, but going forward (September 2012), I will most likely be using a Canon EOS 1100D instead, as the picture quality is a lot better.
+As of mid-June 2012, I’ve been using an Axminster Variable Output Woodburning Station, using a bit of CFH Wood Burning Iron when required.

 Using a lathe definitely isn’t as relaxing as a bit of quiet whittling in front of the telly of an evening!
 I still need to learn the best techniques with it.